Aedeomyia

 Aedeomyia is a genus of mosquitoes in the family Culicidae, comprising seven recognized species.
 These mosquitoes are distributed across tropical and subtropical regions worldwide, including Africa, Asia, Australia, and the Americas.
-Certain species, notably A. squamipennis, are vectors of arboviruses such as the Gamboa virus and potentially the Venezuelan Equine Encephalitis virus, underscoring their medical significance.
+Certain species, notably A. squamipennis, are vectors of arboviruses such as the Gamboa virus and potentially the Venezuelan Equine Encephalitis virus.

 Description

-Aedeomyia mosquitoes are distinguished by their broad scales and unique antennal structures.
+Aedeomyia mosquitoes are distinguished by their broad scales and antennal structures.
 Females possess stout antennal flagellomeres, while males exhibit thickened apical flagellomeres.
-The larvae are identifiable by their swollen, strongly curved antennae, which exceed the length of the head capsule—a key diagnostic trait.
+The larvae are identifiable by their swollen, strongly curved antennae, which exceed the length of the head capsule.

 Distribution

 Species of Aedeomyia inhabit tropical and subtropical zones across multiple biogeographical regions: